AccessibleOlli/olli-sim/README.md

     `npm start`

 Simulator should start and you should see events in the console.log.
-If an OlliRevisited app is configured with same Cloudant database or is listening on the websocket connection, you should see Olli move on the map
+If an AccessibleOlli app is configured with same CouchDB/Cloudant database or is listening on the websocket connection, you should see Olli buses move on the map.

 ## Configuration